-Q: Will the state health insurance exchanges offer long-term care insurance?
+Q: Do the ACA health insurance exchanges offer long-term care insurance?

 Long-term care coverage is still available on the open market, though the premiums can get expensive as you age, and few people buy them.
 Caring for elderly relatives continues to be an unresolved problem for many American families.